Sean Roberts (soccer)

 Sean Roberts (born 2 January 1983) is a South African retired football goalkeeper who last played for Premier Soccer League club Chippa United.
 After his time at Ajax, Sean had a quick stint at Chippa United where his sterling leadership and performances helped win the club promotion back to the South African PSL.
 Just after retiring from professional football, Sean joined Rygersdal Football Club where he featured in the club's "Drongos" team - in his first and only appearance for the amateur outfit, he conceded a sloppy goal and vowed never to set foot on a football field again as a player.

-Sean now enjoys a great career as a football agent, TV presenter and motivational speaker.
-He has built his own brand and continues to inspire young aspiring sports people.